 Crushing activities will take place for construction of the dike and roads.
 Failure of dust suppression mechanisms for the crusher could result in short-term impacts to air quality.
 Crushed rockfill is used as surfacing on the roads, and inadequate dust control measures could result in short-term impacts to air quality, soils, waterbodies, vegetation and wildlife habitat.
-These are both viewed as a moderate risk.
 Although crusher dust suppression systems will be inspected regularly, failures of the systems are considered possible.
 Monitoring will be carried to measure dust emissions and should allow for corrective measures to be taken to limit the extent of time and areal extent impacted by any failures in the dust suppression controls.
 Temporary shutdown of crushing activities may be applied as a contingency measure if dust suppression systems fail.